moritzebeling/wwworkshop/2/manual/1-what-is-a-website.md

 > Go to your browsers developer menu and click "Disable styles" to disable CSS all together and reveal how the current website would look without it.

 ## 💫 JS
 The third fundamental web technology is **JavaScript**, which is a programming language that runs inside the browser once a visitor has opened a website.
 It can be used to change and manipulate both HTML and CSS as well as adding interactivity, animations or time based events.
-However, JS won’t we the focus of this workshop.

 ## TL;DR again pls